King Center on Global Development

-Jennifer Pan is an assistant professor of communication, and an assistant professor, by courtesy, of political science and sociology at Stanford University.
-She focuses on the politics of authoritarian (non-democratic) countries in the digital age.
-How autocrats constrain collective action through online censorship, propaganda, and responsiveness.
-How information proliferation influences the ability of authoritarian regimes to conduct surveillance.
-How public preferences are arranged and formed.
-Pan combines experimental and computational methods with large-scale datasets on political activity in China and other authoritarian regimes to examine these questions.
+Jennifer Pan is a Professor of Communication and Senior Fellow at FSI at Stanford University.
+Pan’s research focuses on political communication and authoritarian politics.
+Pan uses experimental and computational methods with large-scale datasets on political activity in China and other authoritarian regimes to answer questions about how autocrats perpetuate their rule.
+How political censorship, propaganda, and information manipulation work in the digital age.
+How preferences and behaviors are shaped as a result.
 Pan’s work has appeared in peer reviewed publications such as the American Political Science Review, American Journal of Political Science, Comparative Political Studies, Journal of Politics, and Science.

 2022 - 2023 Academic Year | Global Development Research Funding

 Digital Technology and Autocracy

 Digital media technologies have changed how authoritarian governments can effectively reach the public.
 In the era of broadcast media, audiences faced relatively few choices in the media environment, and autocracies could effectively capture public attention by dominating broadcast channels.
 With the growth of digital media, audiences have moved from a low-choice media environment to a high-choice environment where there are vast numbers of media outlets, products, and content producers competing for limited public attention.
 This means, in order for political propaganda to reach the public, authoritarian regimes cannot focus solely on dominating a relatively small number of mass media broadcast channels.
 This project examines how the Chinese government competes for fragmented audience attention in this era of digital media.
 It sets out to answer questions about when the government uses censorship, when it uses propaganda, and whether these strategies are substitutes or complements.

 2018 - 2019 Academic Year | Junior Faculty Research Grants